that-devguy/Pokedex-Web-Application/README.md

 ```
 As a User
-I WANT to be able to search for information on any Pokemon from any generation.
+I WANT to be able to search for information on any Pokemon from any generation
 SO THAT I can be fully informed about my Pokemon encounters
 As a User
-I WANT to use the information I’ve gathered to save my favorite Pokemon
+I WANT to be able to save my favorite pokemon
-SO THAT I can build the best team for Pokemon battles
+SO THAT I can easily view their information later
 ```

 ## Acceptance Criteria